gregoryhammond/2017-toronto-wordcamp-notes/!CONTRIBUTING.md

 Please make sure to use the title of the presentation as the file name, and add the speaker twitter username in the first couple of lines of the note.

-All the notes you add will be under [Unlicense](https://unlicense.org/), this cannot be revoke.
+All the notes you add will be under [Unlicense](https://unlicense.org/), this cannot be revoked.

 ## Code of Conduct